mattmakai/mattmakai.com/source/content/posts/161225-2016-dev-year-review.rst

 Goal #2 to continue inspiring and equipping developers as a Twilio Developer Evangelist was solid.
 Twilio is a special company completely focused on developers.
-I am just as stoked while entering my fourth year as a Twilion as the day I joined.
+I am just as stoked while entering my fourth year as a Twilion as
+`the day I joined <https://www.twilio.com/blog/2014/02/introducing-developer-evangelist-matt-makai.html>`_.

 Goal #3 was to release several
 `Guide to Deployments book <http://www.deploypython.com/>`_ updates.
 There